Veterans Memorial Highway

 As mentioned above, work also began on the mainline north of the Wyoming Valley interchange.
 An $11 million project began on March 19, 1991 with the demolition of the old Wyoming Valley interchange and construction of a seven lane mainline barrier two and a quarter miles south.
 This is now where the ticket system ends, because from that point north the highway is a coin drop system as on the toll highways in Southwest Pennsylvania.
 In November 1992, this section of the Turnpike reopened to traffic.

-In 1996, the Turnpike Commission lobbied to have the Interstate 476 designation extended up the Northeast Extension to Scranton.
-The official designation change occurred on November 1, 1996.
+In 1996, the Turnpike Commission lobbied to have the Interstate 476 designation extended north of the Mid-County Interchange and the entire length of the Northeast Extension.
+The official designation change occurred on November 1 of that year.
 Prior to that, the section from Exit 20 to Exit 131 was designated as PA 9.
 So as not to confuse travelers, and to mark every section of the Turnpike as I-76 or an I-x76, the Federal Highway Administration granted the designation change.

 E-ZPass, an electronic toll collection system, was unveiled on December 2, 2000 between Exits 20 and 56 and then extended to the Wyoming Valley Toll Barrier on May 19, 2001.
 Commercial vehicles were allowed to use it for the first time on December 14, 2002.
 The Keyser Avenue and Clarks Summit Toll Plazas were incorporated into the E-ZPass system on November 23, 2004.
 This system is, or will be, used for toll collection on every toll highway and bridge in the Northeast.